-Intelligent process automation is increasingly seen as a complement to robotic process automation, extending the scope of robotic process automation with AI technologies.
-CIOs and other IT leaders should consider some of the important distinctions between the two automation technologies as part of their technology roadmaps.
+Intelligent process automation is increasingly seen as a complement to robotic process automation, extending the scope of RPA with artificial intelligence technologies.
+CIOs and other IT leaders should understand the important distinctions between the two automation technologies before incorporating them into their technology roadmaps.

 This article is part of

+Efficiency gains.
 Process efficiencies associated with RPA, however, are not as high as the potential efficiencies realized by IPA.
-Agarwal said in RPA deployments, humans continue to play a significant role in data extraction and decision-making alongside the rules-based processing handled by RPA tools.
+In RPA deployments, humans continue to play a role in data extraction and decision-making alongside the rules-based processing handled by RPA tools, Agarwal said.
 IPA, in contrast, promises greater value in reducing manual labor costs, because it automates much of the human decision-making.

-According to Agarwal, supplementary technologies can help companies migrate from RPA to IPA deployments, including process mining and refinement, smart intake tools, machine learning, AI and an operational analytics platform.
+According to Agarwal, the technologies that enable IPA can also help companies migrate from RPA to IPA deployments.
+Among them: smart intake tools, machine learning, AI and an operational analytics platform.